joshc/lloyds-algorithm/README.md

 2. Run 'lloyds_anim.m' in MATLAB.
 3. Input chosen values for K and N (default values provided).

-### An example of a result generated using this program (K = 9, N = 100):
+## Examples of results generated using this program:

+Varying levels of K and N as allowed by the program, we examine the convergence of Lloyd's algorithm to K cluster centers.
 The red asterisks denote cluster centers, and the dotted lines represent lines from each point in a cluster to that cluster's center.

+### For K = 9, N = 100:

 ![Image of Lloyd's Algorithm](http://i.imgur.com/O6HlMN2.gif)

-### Another example of a result generated using this problem (K = 27, N = 300):
+### For K = 27, N = 300:

-The red asterisks denote cluster centers, and the dotted lines represent lines from each point in a cluster to that cluster's center.

 ![Image of Lloyd's Algorithm](http://i.imgur.com/ocZjdFS.gif)